KAKA (KAKA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KAKA Historical Price

-According to the latest data gathered on KAKA live price page, the current price of KAKA is 0.0024797USD.
-The circulating supply of KAKA(KAKA) is 1000.00M KAKA , giving it a market capitalization of $2.53M.
+According to the latest data gathered on KAKA live price page, the current price of KAKA is 0.00260256USD.
+The circulating supply of KAKA(KAKA) is 1000.00M KAKA , giving it a market capitalization of $2.60M.

 - 30 Days0.00%$ --$ 0.006121$ 0.001055